CrowdStrike/foundry-container-registry/README.md

    1. Add a brief change log, or if just preparing for a release, "preparing for vX.Y.Z"
    1. Preview the app and test

+**To deploy a release (only from `main`):**

+1. Merge any open PR's that are desired for this release, and follow the deployment steps above

-1. Create a GitHub release
+1. Create a GitHub release from `main`

    1. Determine the appropriate release version (major/minor/patch), keeping in mind that Foundry will generate a release version in the next step by incrementing the _previous Foundry release_ by 1 for either the major, minor, or patch part of the version
    1. Generate the changelog